Guantánamo Bay: over 20 years of injustice

 Guantánamo Bay was established by the United States in January 2002 as a place for the US authorities to hold people perceived to be ‘enemy combatants’ in this war on terror.
 The first detainees were transferred to the prison camp, based in Cuba, on 11 January 2002.

 Illegal detention and unfair trials

-779 men have been taken to the facility since then.
-Of these, only seven have been convicted, including five as a result of pre-trial agreements under which they pleaded guilty in return for the possibility of release from the base.
+Of these 780 men and boys, only seven have been convicted, including five as a result of pre-trial agreements under which they pleaded guilty in return for the possibility of release from the base.
 These men faced trial by 'military commission'.
 The proceedings did not meet fair trial standards.